argonne-lcf/AR2023/01_year-in-review/year-in-review.md

 Finally, our ongoing efforts to develop IRI tools and capabilities got a boost with Polaris and the launch of Argonne’s Nexus — a coordinated effort that builds off our long history of research to integrate ALCF computing resources with experiments.
 We currently have workflows from the Advanced Photon Source and the DIII-D National Fusion Facility running on Polaris, as well as workflows prototyped for DOE’s Earth System Grid Federation and for Fermilab's flagship Short Baseline Neutrino Program.
 Our team also delivered talks to share our IRI research at the Monterey Data Conference, the Smoky Mountains Computational Sciences and Engineering Conference, Confab23, and the DOE booth at SC23.
 With momentum building for continued advances in our IRI activities, the Aurora deployment, and AI for science, we have a lot to look forward to in 2024.

 {% include media-img.html
-   source= "ramprakash-riley.png"
+   source= "Ramprakash_1600x900.jpg"
-   caption= "Left: Jini Ramprakash, right: Katherine Riley"
+   caption= "Jini Ramprakash"
 %}

 # Jini Ramprakash, ALCF Deputy Director